AnimaApp/design-token-validator/README.md

 - [ ] Handle inline local design token file
 - [ ] Include link to relevant location in the design system spec

+### Improvements

+- [ ] Move messages over to the messages object.
+Use string interpolation to add the useful information to the message

 ### Future ideas

 - [ ] Support as a VSCode extension